Crochet Phone Case Patterns: iPhone & Android Pouch Designs

 • Experiment with stitch patterns: Try the half double crochet or shell stitch for different textures.

-How do I know what size crochet phone case pattern to make?
+How do I customize the fit of a crochet phone case pattern?

-What is the best stitch for a crochet phone case pattern?
+What yarn is best for a crochet phone case pattern?

-Do I need a button closure for my crochet phone case pattern?
+How do I make a button flap for a crochet phone case pattern?

 Similar Posts